Shopping for a Digital Piano

 What kind of digital piano should I buy for my piano lessons?
 I get asked this question often.
 It is difficult to answer because there is a maze of different makes and models.
 To address this question, I will highlight three important features of an acoustic piano.
 Before making a purchase, evaluate how well your choice measures up with regard to these key features.
 The price range of these instruments is about $1500 to $8000.
 The price tag could also be considered a key feature!

 Features to Look for in a Digital Piano

 A weighted keyboard is a must.
 The weight provides resistance to key descent.
 Without weight, it is impossible to control dynamic levels (loud or soft).
 In addition, weighted keyboards vary in quality and performance.
 With the lower end models, the mechanism is sluggish and difficult to control.
 At the higher end, the mechanism is excellent.
 This superior mechanism results from inserting the workings of an acoustic grand piano into the digital instrument complete with hammers.
-This is often referred to as a hybrid piano.
-There are no strings but there is an array of sensors used to measure hammer velocity.
+Referred to as a hybrid piano, there are no strings but there is an array of sensors used to measure hammer velocity.
 Be mindful that the quality of the sensors makes a difference.
 Between these two extremes, the mechanisms are usually quite good.
 Literally, you get what you pay for.